sveltejs/svelte/.changeset/shiny-pillows-relax.md

 "svelte": patch
 ---

-fix: avoid writing to not writable error object in handle_error
+fix: assign message to error object in handle_error using Object.assign